DenysVuika/wsrv/docs/README.md

 wsrv -o -x ext1.js
 ```

-Newly introduced dynamic content will be available at `/test` path.
+Newly introduced dynamic content is available at `/test` path.

 ## Using from code

-You can also embed wsrv into your node.js applications.
+You can also embed `wsrv` into your node.js applications.

 ```javascript
 const Server = require('wsrv');